Iran names former supreme leader's son to succeed him as war sends oil prices soaring

 Bahrain has also accused Iran of damaging one of its desalination plants, though its electricity and water authority said supplies remained online.
 Desalination plants supply water to millions of residents in the region and thousands of stranded travelers, raising new fears of catastrophic risks in parched desert nations.

-On Monday, the island kingdom's state oil company declared force majeure for its oil shipments, state-run Bahrain News Agency reported, a legal maneuver that releases a company of its contractual obligations because of extraordinary circumstances.
+On Monday, Bahrain's state oil company declared force majeure for its oil shipments, the state-run Bahrain News Agency reported, a legal maneuver releasing a company of its contractual obligations because of extraordinary circumstances.
 It insisted that local demand could still be met.

 The U.S. State Department early Monday ordered nonessential personnel and families of all staff to leave Saudi Arabia following the escalation in attacks.